Sword Art Online: Video games

 A stage event at the Dengeki Bunko Autumn Festival 2011 revealed that Reki Kawahara's light novels would get video game adaptations.

+A social network game called Sword Art Online: End World was released for Japanese feature phones and smartphones on February 28, 2013 with more than 1 million registered users.
+It was discontinued in September 2017.

-The first Sword Art Online adaptation, titled Sword Art Online: Infinity Moment (ソードアート・オンライン -インフィニティ・モーメント-, Sōdo Āto Onrain: Infiniti Mōmento), was published by Namco Bandai Games for the PlayStation Portable.
+The first Sword Art Online console adaptation, titled Sword Art Online: Infinity Moment (ソードアート・オンライン -インフィニティ・モーメント-, Sōdo Āto Onrain: Infiniti Mōmento), was published by Namco Bandai Games for the PlayStation Portable.
 The game follows an alternate storyline, in which a glitch causes Kirito and the other players to remain in Sword Art Online despite defeating Heathcliff, and players from other VMMORPGs such as Leafa and Sinon get sucked into the game themselves.
 The game was released in both regular and limited edition box sets on March 14, 2013.

 Sword Art Online: Hollow Fragment is a PlayStation Vita game released in Japan on April 24, 2014.
 Sword Art Online: Hollow Fragment takes place in the same alternative storyline as Sword Art Online: Infinity Moment, and it includes all content of "Floor Clearing" from that previous game with the addition of new unexplored "Hollow Area" of Aincrad.
-The protagonist Kirito will cross swords with a mysterious player who would become one of the key characters in the game.
+The protagonist Kirito fights a mysterious player who becomes one of the key characters in the game.
 The game sold 145,029 physical retail copies within the first week of release in Japan, topping the Japanese software sales charts for that particular week.
 The game had also been released in Taiwan by Namco Bandai Games Taiwan with Chinese and English subtitles.
 A digital-only North American, European and Australian release was released in August 2014.

+A freemium game for Android and iOS titled Sword Art Online: Code Register launched on November 28, 2014, and over 3,000,000 users have downloaded the game.
+Another game called Sword Art Online: Progress Link designed for the Mobage browser game platform on smartphones was released on February 10, 2015.
+The game was terminated on July 29, 2016.